Instant Pot Minestrone Soup

 Comments

 I’ve made a lot of minestrone recipes, but this one is my favorite.
 So easy and quick.
 I make very few changes.
 I dice the kale or chard stems and sauté with the vegetables.
-If I remember to soak the beans overnight, I cut the potatoes in quarters, and cook the soup on high for 20 minutes.
+If I remember to soak the beans overnight, I cut the potatoes in quarters, and cook the soup on high for 20 minutes.5 stars

 LKinMpls